Solar farms - Everything you need to know

 And while solar projects still have fairly high start-up costs, that is somewhat offset by much lower ongoing costs.
 Solar plants have minimal demands in terms of operation and maintenance, and there are no waste by-products to deal with either.
 After the initial investment, you shouldn’t need any large operating costs to keep your solar farm running.

 The pros and cons

 Solar power is still a relatively new technology, and as such there are naturally concerns over how its positives and negatives weigh up.

 One common criticism of solar plants is that the need for them to occupy large rural sites will lead to a loss of valuable agricultural land.
 However, planning permission restrictions make it highly unlikely for a solar farm to take the place of high-yield farmland, while their impact on the land itself is generally low and reversible.
 What’s more, the land can still be used for animal grazing, or to plant wildflower meadows to help with crop pollination in neighbouring fields.

 It’s also not necessarily the case that solar plants have to be built on farmland.
 Westhampnett solar farm in West Sussex, for example, is sited on a former landfill which would otherwise be unusable due to the levels of methane gas in the ground.

 Of course, the biggest benefit to solar plants is their role in meeting the National Grid’s renewable energy targets.
 Solar technology is a proven source of safe, locally-produced and sustainable, electrical energy.
 On average, a 5MW-capacity solar farm will produce enough clean electricity to power 1,350 homes in the UK, while saving 1,200 tonnes of carbon annually.

 With start-up costs decreasing and the technology constantly improving, solar energy generation is an exciting development to get involved in, and one with great benefits for the planet.
-Addland can help you find the perfect plot for your solar farm project today, with the UK’s most advanced online land marketplace.
+Addland can help you find the perfect plot for your solar farm project today, as well as other important considerations such as electric vehicle charging zones, national grid power lines and solar power stations.

 Solar farm FAQsFrequently asked questions about solar farms